Rey-EL/file-janitor/README.md

 *   **Backup Important Data:** Before running any file management utility, ensure critical data is backed up.
 *   **Understand File Operations:** Be aware of the files being processed and confirmed for deletion.
 *   **Keep System Updated:** Ensure your operating system and Python environment are kept up-to-date with the latest security patches.

 ---

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details.

+---

+## Contributing

+Contributions are welcome!
+If you have suggestions for improvements, bug reports, or want to add new features, please feel free to open an issue or submit a pull request.

+---